FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Retrievals

-Regarding the results of our retrievals with reduced and full schemes, the best-fit spectra are provided in Figure \ref{fig:full-ret-spec}, the posteriors are provided in Figure \ref{fig:diseq-post} and the chemistry profiles are provided in Figure \ref{fig:diseq-prof}.
-From the inspection of the best-fit spectrum, we observe that, as expected, the full scheme matches the observations.
+The The observed spectrum as well as the results of these retrievals are shown in Figure \ref{fig:full-ret-spec}.
+The kinetic runs took 8 and 24 hours to complete for the reduced and full networks, respectively.
+The equilibrium chemistry run took around 20 minutes.
+Posteriors are provided in Figure \ref{fig:diseq-post}, and the chemistry profiles are provided in Figure \ref{fig:diseq-prof}.
+From the inspection of the best-fit spectrum, we observe that, as expected, the full network matches the observations.
 Additionally, the recovered free parameters are close to the chosen true value (see Figure \ref{fig:diseq-post}), and the recovered chemical profiles match the inputs within the uncertainties (see Figure \ref{fig:diseq-prof}).
-Notably, the $K_{zz}$ is well defined and retrieved accurately by the full scheme on the simulated JWST observations, implying that disequilibrium processes are observable with JWST.
+Notably, the $K_{zz}$ has a well-defined posterior and is retrieved well by the full network on the simulated JWST observations, implying that disequilibrium processes are observable with JWST.
 This was also shown in previous works \citep[e.g.][]{Greene_2016, Blumenthal_2018, Molaverdikhani_2019, Drummond_2020, Venot_2020_W43}.
+The shape of the posterior displays a skew towards lower values, with a distinct boundary observed around 10$^{8}$ cm$^2$.s$^{-1}$.
+This trend can be attributed to the fact that lower $K_{zz}$ values tend to favour chemical reactions, which generally yield equilibrium-like species profiles.
+Importantly, $K_{zz}$ predominantly affects the mid to upper atmosphere, where it takes precedence over reaction rates and whose change in chemical composition isn't as easily probed from the JWST spectra.
+This assertion is supported by the extensive range of the posterior, spanning over an order of magnitude and is further corroborated by the molecular profiles shown in Figure \ref{fig:diseq-prof}.
+In these profiles, the uncertainties in the upper atmosphere are notably larger compared to those in the lower atmosphere, which are generally less responsive to variations in $K_{zz}$.
+Compared to the retrieval in the previous subsection, photochemical processes (generally not dependent on temperature) are more directly coupled to $K_{zz}$ as their reaction rates depend on the number density of species transported into this region.
+The temperature profile also displays bi-modality, which suggests a degree of degeneracy, even with perfect knowledge of the atmospheric processes.
+This bimodality is small with a difference between peaks of about 40~K around the truth value but suggests that higher resolution and/or lower errors on spectra are needed to fully remove degeneracies.